awesome-panel/holoviz-quarto/README.md

 # Quarto HoloViz Extension

-The purpose of this repository is to provide Quarto Extensions that enables users of the HoloViz ecosystem to include their Plots and Panel Apps in Quarto Documents.
+The purpose of this repository is to provide Quarto extensions for the HoloViz ecosystem.

-The focus is on including the plots and app in a way such that they are live and interactive, powered by Pyodide or PyScript.
+The focus is on including HoloViz generated plots and app in a way such that they are live and interactive.
+This means they will probably be powered by Pyodide/ PyScript.

 DISCLAIMER: THIS IS AN EXPERIMENT ONLY.
 I DON'T WANT TO BE THE MAINTAINER OF THIS!
 IF ITS VALUABLE I HOPE IT WILL BE A HOLOVIZ MAINTAINED PROJECT ONE DAY.